inqlik/inqlik-tools/README.md

 1. [Install][2] Package Control if you haven't yet.
 2. Use `Ctrl+Shift+P` then `Package Control: Install Package`
-3. Look for `QlikView Tools` and install it.
+3. Look for `InQlik-Tools` and install it.

 ### Manual Install

 1. Click the `Preferences > Browse Packages…` menu
 2. Browse up a folder and then into the `Installed Packages/` folder
-3. Download [zip package][3] rename it to `InQlik-Tools.sublime-package` and copy it into the `Installed Packages/` directory
+3. Download [zip package][3] and extract its content into `InQlik-Tools` directory in this folder.
+(Check that README.md is immediately under `InQlik-Tools' folder not in nested folder)
 4. Restart Sublime Text

 [Last changes](CHANGELOG.md)